-Having a clear understanding of precisely what should be done following an auto accident can make a pivotal difference in a victim's ability to secure compensation for the losses sustained.
+Having a clear understanding of precisely what should be done following an auto accident can make a pivotal difference in a victim’s ability to secure compensation for the losses sustained.
 While it is common for those involved in serious accidents to feel confused and overwhelmed, having the presence of mind to take a few key steps designed to preserve crucial evidence and amass documentation is extraordinarily important in terms of the ultimate outcome achievable.
-At the Law Firm of Jeremy Rosenthal, we understand how chaotic and difficult the immediate aftermath of a crash can be, and we stand ready to offer comprehensive client service, investigative services and legal guidance at each stage of the claims negotiation and/or litigation process.
+At the Law Firm of Jeremy Rosenthal, our Denver car accident lawyers understand how chaotic and difficult the immediate aftermath of a crash can be, and we stand ready to offer comprehensive client service, investigative services and legal guidance at each stage of the claims negotiation and/or litigation process.

 Critical Nature of Post-Accident Procedures

 There is little room for debate concerning the life-altering effects auto accidents in Colorado routinely have on those involved in them.
 Thus, it is incumbent upon all motorists to familiarize themselves with the things they must do in the moments, hours, weeks and even months following a crash so that their chances of obtaining fair compensation for injuries can be maximized.
 When it comes to collecting and maintaining persuasive evidence after a crash, time truly is of the essence.
 Some of the most important things an accident victim can do following an accident as a means of bolstering their case include:

 - making contact with law enforcement right away so that a comprehensive police report can be generated and filed

 - preventing involved vehicles from being moved until authorized by police in order to allow for accurate assessment of impact points and road conditions